JoeKun/freebsd-configuration/documentation/freebsd/freebsd-bhyve-freebsd-guest.md

 # FreeBSD guest virtual machine in FreeBSD host with `bhyve`

-This is partly inspired from [`vermaden`'s great article on `bhyve`](https://vermaden.wordpress.com/2023/08/18/freebsd-bhyve-virtualization/).
+This is partly inspired from [`vermaden`’s great article on `bhyve`](https://vermaden.wordpress.com/2023/08/18/freebsd-bhyve-virtualization/).

 ## Initial `bhyve` configuration for FreeBSD host